tamari92/kf2-tournament/guidelines.md

 In the **Group Stage**, the Scheduling Deadline is **48 hours** before the end of the round.
 For example, if the round ends on **Jan 6 @ 23:59 EST**, then the latest that a match can be scheduled for that round is on **Jan 4 @ 23:59 EST**, exactly **48 hours** before.

-In the **Playoffs**, the Captains from both teams are required to coordinate a time to play their games and relay this information to the Tournament Staff at least **48 hours** before the agreed-upon match start time.
+In the **Playoffs**, the Mentors from both teams are required to coordinate a time to play their games and relay this information to the Tournament Staff at least **48 hours** before the agreed-upon match start time.
 The earlier, the better, as it gives us more time to prepare a team of casters and streamers for each match.

 ### 6.5 - Matches With Multiple Games
 #### 6.5.1 - Intermission